 - Consider how their words, actions, and behaviors affect the group

-- Seek to positively influence team members instead of clamoring for authority
+- Seek to positively influence others instead of clamoring for authority

 Understanding the Various Work Personas

-Lencioni says more often than not team members show weakness in one or two of these three categories.
-He suggests that when a person lacks specific qualities, it results in a distinct, and easily recognizable work persona.
+Lencioni says more often than not team players show weakness in one or two of these three categories.
+He suggests that when a person lacks specific qualities, it results in a distinct and easily recognizable work persona.
 Knowing these different personas can help leaders identify them in employees and potential hires.
-Doing so can help employers better determine whether a job candidate can grow into an ideal team player and be a successful hire.
+Doing so can help employers better determine whether a job candidate can grow into a great team player and be a successful hire.
 Additionally, recognizing where current team members need to develop is important in building a strong team culture.

 Team Players Who Lack Two or More Qualities